deepak-datahandling/Python-Codes/README.md

 # Important Note:

-Please read before using the codes
+Please read the description before using the codes.